You are here

 London-based Judah Passow’s work has appeared in publications across the globe, including the Guardian, the Observer, and the Independent in Britain; Time, Newsweek, and The New York Times in America; Der Spiegel and Die Zeit in Germany, and L'Express in France.
 A winner of four World Press Photo awards for his coverage of the conflict in the Middle East, his photographs have been shown in Amsterdam, Glasgow, London, Paris, New York, Tel Aviv, and Washington D.C.

 There have been Jews in Scotland since at least the 17th century, coming initially in ones and twos to study at Scotland’s famed universities and then in increasing numbers through the 19th and into the 20th centuries as persecution in Eastern Europe made Jewish life increasingly precarious.

-The sons and daughters of the Scottish Jewish community have gone on to make significant contributions in their fields, producing scientists and doctors, judges and politicians, artists and writers, farmers and foresters — and kilt makers and whisky distillers!
+The photographs in Scots Jews: Identity, Belonging and the Future deliver an up-close view of the daily life of Scotland’s Jews.
+It showcases members of the Scottish Jewish community who are scientists and doctors, judges and politicians, artists and writers, farmers and foresters — and even kilt makers and whisky distillers!

 Judah Passow notes, “One of the more remarkable features [of the Scottish Jewish Community] is that it has become so tightly woven into the national fabric.
 I hope people looking at these photographs will see what I saw — a people deeply devoted to their heritage both as Jews and Scots.”
 Spertus Curator of Collections Ilana Segal agrees.
 She says, “Judah Passow was compelled to capture Jewish-Scottish life at this point in time because Scotland's declining Jewish population presumes an uncertain Jewish future.
 His photographs present a counterpoint, showcasing individuals celebrating their unique traditions and rich history."